*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 But I want to take you, if I may, back to the Gobekitepe region.

-Maybe you could explain what the name is, I don't understand.
+Maybe you could explain what's the name?

 Because nobody goes there.